Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/area-53-scrimmage.typ

   auton: "Tie",
   awp: false,
   strategy: [
-    - We plan to keep track of time better and communicate with our alliance partner more.
+    - We plan to better manage time and communication with our alliance partner.
   ],
   auton_notes: [
     - Our auton failed to clamp on to the mobile goal and did not score.
     - We were the only robot with an auton.
   ],
   match_notes: [
-    - At the start of the match 53B was the only team that did not clamp on to a mobile goal.
+    - At the start of the match every team except 53B clamped onto a mobile goal.
-    - Instead, 53B pushed rings into the positive corner, which affect the match much.
+    - Instead, 53B pushed rings into the positive corner, which did not affect the match much.
     - Our clamp caused some trouble at the start, but we figured it out.
     - While the other teams were preoccupied, we managed to score two mobile goals in the positive corner.
     - 53A tried to put a mobile goal with 6 red rings into the negative corner, while 53B blocked them.
-    - Our intake worked well, and we only failed to score one ring in the entire match.
+    - Our intake worked well, and we only failed to score one ring.
   ],
   subsystems: (
     overperformed: "Intake",